Microbial Pathogenesis & Host Response

 Anita Sil, University of California, San Francisco

-We are pleased to host the twelfth Cold Spring Harbor meeting on Microbial Pathogenesis and Host Response, which will begin at 7:30 pm on Tuesday, September 10, and departures on Saturday morning, September 14, 2019.
-The meeting will focus on interdisciplinary approaches to study infectious diseases integrating the disciplines of molecular microbiology, eukaryotic cell biology, immunology, and genomics.
-The meeting will provide an in depth focus on the approaches that are being used to elucidate the mechanisms of bacterial and fungal pathogenesis, and promote the application of these concepts to understanding the evolution of emerging diseases.
+We are pleased to host the fourteenth Cold Spring Harbor meeting on Microbial Pathogenesis & Host Response, which will begin at 7:30 pm on Monday, September 11, and departures on Friday morning, September 15, 2023.
+The meeting will focus on interdisciplinary approaches to studying infectious diseases integrating the disciplines of molecular microbiology, eukaryotic cell biology, immunology, and genomics.
+The meeting will provide an in-depth focus on the approaches that are being used to elucidate the mechanisms of bacterial and fungal pathogenesis, and promote the application of these concepts to understanding the evolution of emerging diseases.

 - Visualizing Host-Pathogen Interactions